JakubIllner/jakubillner.github.io/_posts/2024-06-28-streaming-ingest.markdown

 that the events may be processed, curated, aggregated, and archived, prior the analytics and publishing?
 And what if you need to decouple event producers from the Data Lake?

+The typical pattern for ingesting large number of concurrent events into a Data Lake is to decouple the event acquisition from the write to the Data Lake.
+The events are published by many parallel producers into an Event Store with minimal latency, while the write to the Data Lake is batched and delayed, to avoid fragmentation and optimize the storage.

 In this post I will show how to use Streaming service to store and manage events produced by multiple parallel producers.
 I will also demonstrate how to configure Connector Hub to write the events from Streaming into Object Storage bucket for further processing.
 And